alp3rkum/StudentManagementWeb/README.md

 - The front-end interface isn't the best out there, it can take some improvements.
 - The back-end has a few functions that ultimately remained unused.
 - The tuition withdraw function when choosing courses for student is yet to be employed.
-(DONE, not released yet)
+(DONE by 24.11.2023)